-We cannot process a new/renewed membership at time of camp registration, so make sure you are current before February 21.
+We cannot process a new/renewed membership at time of camp registration.
 If you need a new/renewed membership you can click here or stop by our information desk.

 The camper and adult guardian who is the contact must be a GSC member.
 A grandparent can register a grandchild but the adult bringing the child to camp must also be a GSC member to gain access to the GSC.

 If you have a reciprocal membership from another institution you cannot register as a member for programs here.

 Participants should register according to their age before the class begins.
 Your child should be the required age by the first day of the camp.